taataa/tapspace/docs/api/index.md

 <a name="tapspacecomponentsspacecreateplane"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Space](#tapspacecomponentsspace):[createPlane](#tapspacecomponentsspacecreateplane)()

-Create a plane for further content.
+Create an origin plane for further content.
+Origin planes are immediate children of the space.
+Each origin plane spans a coordinate system, unlike the space.

 **Parameters:**
 - *position*